jasLogic/bare-metal-arm/6_blink_in_c/README.md

 $ arm-none-eabi-gcc -nostdlib -Wall -mcpu=cortex-m3 -mfloat-abi=soft -mthumb -o main.elf -T linker.ld startup.s main.c
 ```
 ### Inspecting the executable
-We can insect the executable with `arm-none-eabi-nm` to see if all
+We can inspect the executable with `arm-none-eabi-nm` to see if all
 data sections were linked correctly:

 ```